Myles Straw Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.5 K/9, the fourth-best in the league.
+- The Astros pitching staff leads MLB with a collective 9.6 strikeouts per nine innings.

-- The Astros' 3.31 team ERA ranks first across all league pitching staffs.
+- The Astros' 3.30 team ERA ranks first across all MLB pitching staffs.

-- Astros pitchers combine to surrender 67 total home runs at a rate of one per game (to rank 13th in the league).
+- Astros pitchers combine to surrender the ninth-fewest home runs in baseball (67 total, one per game).

-- France gets the start for the Astros, his seventh of the season.
-He is 1-1 with a 3.44 ERA and 29 strikeouts in 34 2/3 innings pitched.
+- The Astros are sending Bielak (3-2) to make his seventh start of the season.
+He is 3-2 with a 3.35 ERA and 30 strikeouts through 37 2/3 innings pitched.

-- His last appearance came on Sunday against the Los Angeles Angels, when the right-hander threw seven innings, surrendering one earned run while allowing three hits.
+- The righty's last appearance was on Monday against the Toronto Blue Jays, when he tossed 6 2/3 innings, surrendering three earned runs while allowing 10 hits.

-- The 28-year-old has an ERA of 3.44, with 7.7 strikeouts per nine innings, in six games this season.
-Opponents have a .231 batting average against him.
+- In seven games this season, the 27-year-old has amassed an ERA of 3.35, with 7.2 strikeouts per nine innings.
+Opponents are hitting .291 against him.

 © 2023 Data Skrive.
 All rights reserved.